 Two servings of protein-rich foods will meet the daily requirements of most adults.
+Breakfast foods like milk, yoghurt, nuts and seeds can boost your intake at this meal.

 The following are the examples of serving sizes for protein:

 A serving is the size of